 Even though RDR2 is a single playable character title, it is very much a multiple character story-telling experience, as the complex community system works in such a way as to tell you as much as possible from other characters’ perspectives without you actually controlling them.

 This works by either hanging around the camp (or indeed other areas such as towns) and listening in on conversations, being greeted and then spoken to by others, or by utilizing the game’s interaction system to talk to characters.
-People will usually have something interesting to say, may ask your to do something or be nice/antagonize depending on their mood or personality and you can of course do the same.
+People will usually have something interesting to say, may ask you to do something or be nice/antagonize depending on their mood or personality and you can of course do the same.

 Doing favors for people will grant you honor, which is a culmination of the good or bad deeds you perform, many of which are irreversible and will impact your game.
-Help a man out of a bear trap for example and later on you may bump in to him and get a reward such as free items from the store on his tab.
+Help a man out of a bear trap for example and later on you may bump into him and get a reward such as free items from the store on his tab.

 Honor can also be gained from contributing to the camp funds (money or items) and doing chores around the camp such as feeding the horses and supplying grain to the chef.
 All of these are optional and at the player’s discretion of course.